NomadCode33/NomadCode33/README.md

 ___
 <p align="left">
-  <strong>A creative kand detail-oriented Software Engineer and Geospatial Data Scientist with a deep passion for spatial intelligence, machine learning, and AI.
+  <strong>A creative and detail-oriented Software Engineer and Geospatial Data Scientist with a deep passion for spatial intelligence, machine learning, and AI.
 I bring proven experience across the full technology stack—from front-end and back-end development to web application design, data wrangling, statistical analysis, and impactful data visualization.
 Known for strong logical reasoning, problem-solving, and a knack for thinking outside the box, I consistently seek innovative ways to improve systems and deliver meaningful results.
 I’m excited to contribute to a forward-thinking tech company with a global reach, where I can help drive data-driven innovation and create solutions that make a real-world impact.</strong>
 </p>

 🔭 I’m currently working on **D&D Compendium** and **Tourist Attraction Maps** for Lifestyle Valet in Tacoma, Pierce, and Thurston Counties.